 Lamar University serves as a comprehensive, senior, public university and is a significant educational, scientific, engineering, business and cultural resource center for Southeast Texas.
-This institution, which became a part of the University System in 1995, has 520 full and part-time faculty members and offers over 14,400 students more than 64 programs leading to 108 baccalaureate degrees and more than 39 programs leading to 69 graduate degrees.
-Lamar University also provides doctorate degrees in engineering and deaf education.
+This institution, which became a part of the University System in 1995, has 540 full and part-time faculty members and offers over 13,700 students more than 70 baccalaureate degrees and more than 39 graduate degrees.
+Lamar University also provides doctorate degrees in engineering, deaf education and audiology.
 The public service mission of this institution reaches out to communities throughout Southeast Texas to provide educational and training programs to meet the region's needs.
+Through distance education programs, Lamar University provides education opportunities to over 300 out-of-state students.

 Lamar Institute of Technology was established in 1990 when the two-year programs of Lamar University's College of Technical Arts and several other programs were grouped together to establish a special purpose institution dedicated to technical education.
 Lamar Institute of Technology became a separate, degree-granting institution in 1995 and was accredited by the Southern Association of Colleges and Schools in 2000.
-The institution offers associate of applied science degrees in 30 fields and certificates in 25 fields.
-This wide range of associate degrees, non-credit courses and specialized technical programs offered to approximately 3,000 students receiving academic credit and 1,183 non-credit students is designed to help meet the workforce needs in the Southeast Texas area.
+The institution offers associate of applied science degrees in 22 fields and certificates in 21 fields.
+This wide range of associate degrees, non-credit courses and specialized technical programs offered to approximately 2,900 students receiving academic credit and 1,183 non-credit students is designed to help meet the workforce needs in the Southeast Texas area.

 Lamar State College - Orange was created in 1969 as a two-year, lower-division institution of higher learning in response to the need for educational and industrial training programs in the area.
 This college, located in historic downtown Orange, offers a wide range of academic programs for transfer to four-year universities along with training in a variety of vocational and technical fields.
-In addition to 17 associate degrees in 15 fields, one-year certificates in several career fields are also available from this institution to more than 2,600 students.
+In addition to 15 associate degrees in 13 fields, one-year certificates in several career fields are also available from this institution to more than 2,400 students.

 Lamar State College - Port Arthur was originally founded in 1909 as Port Arthur College and still serves the educational needs of Port Arthur and Southeast Texas, offering associate degrees and an academic foundation for students seeking four-year degrees.
-The institution's vocational and technical courses are designed to provide more than 2,700 students with marketable skills in fields such as allied health, computer information systems, business information systems, child development, automotive technology, cosmetology, legal assistance, computer engineering and maintenance, and chemical dependency counseling.
-Lamar State College - Port Arthur offers associate of arts and science degrees in 13 academic programs and has 21 technical programs leading to the Associate of Applied Science degree.
+The institution's vocational and technical courses are designed to provide more than 2,290 students with marketable skills in fields such as allied health, computer information systems, business information systems, automotive technology, cosmetology, legal assistance, computer engineering and maintenance, and chemical dependency counseling.
+Lamar State College-Port Arthur offers associate of arts and science degrees in 11 academic programs and has 19 technical programs leading to the Associate of Applied Science degree.